neuefische/wd-flipped-classroom-curriculum/sessions/js-structure/README.md

 ### Which important problem will we solve today?

 Modules are a way to organize JavaScript code into separate files.
-Doing so is very important to keep your code managable.
+Doing so is very important to keep your code manageable.
 Especially when the size of your code grows.

 ### Pose a question to be answered by the end of the block!